Quick Links

 FUTURE PROSPECTS

 Students will develop transferable skills that support study in a wide range of subjects at university and the transition to employment, including quantitative and analytical analysis, forming and testing hypotheses, and commercial awareness.
-The development and application of quantitative skills prepare students for study of economics and related courses at university.
 Students can progress from this qualification to:

 • higher education courses such as economics degrees with a focus on theory, or degrees in applied economics such as environmental economics, labour economics, public sector economics or monetary economics.
-Alternatively, students may choose to study a business economics, mathematical economics or business degree
+Alternatively, students may choose to study a business economics, mathematical economics, actuary science or business degree.

 • a wide range of careers ranging from finance, banking, insurance, accountancy, management and consultancy, to becoming professional economists.